sterling-group/hpc-setup/iqmol-guide/README.md

 ## Conclusion

 You have successfully configured IQmol to connect to the server and submitted a job.
 Remember to monitor your jobs on the server.
-If you encounter any issues, refer to the troubleshooting section or contact your system administrator.
+If you encounter any issues, contact your system administrator for assistance.